chadam189/ddia-notes/chapter-2.md

 "Keys" are the unique identifiers of each entry

-Fast reads, fast writes
+* Fast reads, fast writes
-Does NOT know anything about the value stored in it, very little ability to query or do joins
+* Does NOT know anything about the value stored in it, therefore very little ability to query or do joins

-Best used for caches
+* Best used for caches

 1. Document stores (MongoDB)